 You want to check your extruder calibration & print a calibration cube at 100%.

 Filament Extrusion Rate Not Matching Melting Rate

-Grinding usually happens when the advancement of your filament happens faster than the rate at which it can melt and extrude the same filament.
+Grinding or shaving of the filament usually happens when the advancement of your filament happens faster than the rate at which it can melt and extrude the same filament.

 A few clear fixes that work for most people are: